 - The natural habitat of tree kangaroo is the rainforests of Australia.

-- They are adaptive to life in the trees in the higher areas such as mountains and rainforest.
+- They are adaptive to life in the trees in higher areas such as mountains and rainforests.

 - They spend most of their time in tall trees to stay away from predators and feed on leaves.

 - They must find comfortable and well-adaptive places for breeding, as they only give birth once a year.